OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-34.md

 You can live among us; the land is open to you.
 Dwell in it, trade in it, and acquire property in it.”

 ## Genesis 34:11
-Then Shechem said to Dinah’s father and brothers, “Let me find favour in your eyes, and I will give you whatever you ask.
+Shechem addressed Dinah’s father and brothers, “Grant me favor in your eyes, and I will give you whatever you ask.

 ## Genesis 34:12
 Set the bridal price and gift as high as you like, and I will pay whatever you ask me.
 Only give me the young woman as my wife.”